The Main Provisions of the Child Abuse Protocol 2013

 The British regulations regarding the child abuse, whether it is sexual or non-sexual, are strict and persons accused of such serious crime can face imprisonment, including life sentence.
 The Child Abuse Protocol 2013 contains the measures regarding the hearings and criminal proceedings in a case of abuse of minors.
 Furthermore, this important legislation connects the local authorities to the Family Court in UK, under complete supervision from the Family Justice System.
 One should know that any relevant material or evidence held by the police during an investigation of a child abuse case needs to be presented in front of the magistrates once the trial has begun.
 Details about the charges, offence, custody conditions or bail will also be provided by the police to the authorities which deal with child abuse cases in the UK (Family Division High Court, Crown Prosecution Service).

-Please keep in mind that our defence solicitors in London are able to provide you with complete guidance and legal representation if you have been accused of child abuse or domestic violence.
+Please keep in mind that our criminal defence solicitors in London are able to provide you with complete guidance and legal representation if you have been accused of child abuse or domestic violence.

 Report a child abuse to the police